Nightsphere/cs457/Project/ChatServer/README.md

-# Chat server and client.
+# IRC Chat server and client
   - Created by Josh Keahey
   - This program is a chat server and client that create a chat program with users, channels, and many other different commands that can be used.
 It is inspired by the IRC protocol.